UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

 :math:`S(\rho,t)` characterizes the source

-The geometry of the simulation is characterised by the minor radius :math:`a_0`, major radius :math:`R_0` and elongation :math:`E_0` (while the geometry is solved in the cylindrical approximation, the actual radius used, :math:`a`, is adjusted on the basis of :math:`a_0`
+The geometry of the simulation is characterized by the minor radius :math:`a_0`, major radius :math:`R_0` and elongation :math:`E_0` (while the geometry is solved in the cylindrical approximation, the actual radius used, :math:`a`, is adjusted on the basis of :math:`a_0`